-Interviewers share salient lived experience with interviewees and are trained in empathetic listening and creating healing spaces in which participants feel safe to be brave and share their truth.
+- Interviewers are trained in empathetic listening and creating healing spaces that foster brave spaces in which participants can share their truth.

-A profound respect for the storyteller’s ability and right to frame and contextualize their own story.
-(For example, we do not edit the content of the stories in the podcast.)
+- A profound respect for the storyteller’s ability and right to frame and contextualize their own story.

-A deep commitment to the principles of Agency, Empathy, Transparency, Holism, Interrelatedness and Integration.
-Our approach is deeply influenced by the work of Jo-ann Archibald / Q’um Q’um Xiiem and her writings, including Indigenous Storywork: Educating the Heart, Mind, Body, and Spirit, UBC Press, 2008.)
+- A deep commitment to the principles of Agency, Empathy, Transparency, Holism, Interrelatedness and Integration.
+Our approach is deeply influenced by the work of Jo-ann Archibald / Q’um Q’um Xiiem *(Indigenous Storywork: Educating the Heart, Mind, Body, and Spirit, UBC Press, 2008.)

 Ways to Support our work.